Ahmed5720/PROJECT_NGINE/src/docs/DEEP_DIVE_ANALYSIS.md

 **Choice:** Central ownership in Application, no shared ownership (no `shared_ptr`).
 Scene is a single coherent state object.

+**Alternatives:** RenderPipeline could own the renderers and shaders; Scene could hold optional/pointer to simulator; or a separate “Simulation” object could own SPH and expose only the particle buffer.

 ### 1.4 Math Library (miniVM)